Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/topic.md

 - System
 - Business

-For example, topics for business data are `Business`, topics for analysis of monitor logs are `System`.
+For example, topics for business data are `Business`, topics for log data are `System`.

 ## Type